Money Talks: A Look At Female Donors' Favorite Presidential Candidates

 With more women donating, we could see changes in the ways issues that concern them are discussed.
 Women’s money makes an impact on what issues get elevated to the mainstream, and has the potential to shape questions around reproductive rights, paid family leave, child care, and other policies.

 There are also still questions around the impact of small donors.
 The Center for Responsive Politics is currently processing the data for small (under-$200) donors, made available by ActBlue, the online fundraising software used by most Democrats.
-Once that is available, says Bryner, we will have a lot more insight into women’s donation behavior, which is important given that: a) Women historically make up the majority of small donors, b) Recent analysis showed that over half the money raised by 2020 candidates has been from small donors (compared to under a third of Democratic fundraising in 2016).
+Once that is available, says Bryner, we will have a lot more insight into women’s donation behavior, which is important given that: a) Women historically make up the majority of small donors, b) Recent analysis showed that over half the money raised by Democratic 2020 candidates has been from small donors (compared to under a third of Democratic fundraising in 2016).

 “Generally, the smaller the donation, the more likely it is to come from a woman,” Bryner says.
 “I also think this small-donor data will provide us with many answers as to what the donation landscape looks like, because so many Democrats are eschewing big PAC donations.
 If it is the case that these small donors are largely female, you could be looking at a time when women donors are driving political fundraising in a way we’ve never seen.”